 This means that now could be a great opportunity to purchase a new home in one of the Volunteer State’s great cities or towns.
 In this short guide, we’ll walk you through the process and show you how to buy a house in Tennessee.

 Step One: Choose from the Best Cities in Tennessee

 Tennessee has much to offer for those relocating here: the urban lifestyle found in major cities like Nashville and Memphis, as well as the more tranquil escapes found among the state’s rolling hills and forested beauty.

-If your move is based around your work, you might have already narrowed down your location based on your expected commute.
+If your move is based around your career, you might have already narrowed down your location based on your expected commute.
 If you’re not limited by your job, you might consider relocating to one of the following areas, depending on whether you’re looking for urban convenience or rural charm: